Overview

 Step 3: Calculate Stair Carpet Separately

-Stairs need their own carpet calculation, not a flat square-footage estimate, because each step's tread, riser, and nosing wrap consumes significantly more material per horizontal foot than flat flooring โ often 2โ2.5 times more.
+Stairs need their own carpet calculation rather than a flat square-footage estimate.
+Each step's tread, riser, and nosing wrap consumes considerably more material per horizontal foot than flat flooring does, often 2-2.5 times more.

 The Stair Carpet Calculator sums material needs step by step, accounting for this geometry.